huntertran/blog/source/_posts/20210522-A-list-of-developer-surveys.md

 Pretty much like the SO survey, this one provides data about the trending programming languages and operating systems.

-At the beginning of the result, a "Key Takeaways" section concludes the most important result.
+At the beginning of the result, a "Key Takeaways" section concludes the most important outcome.
 The survey also tells what languages developers plan to adopt/migrate.

 The oldest dataset was in 2017.